etenlab/docs/docs/DevTeam/paranext-extension.md

 Notes:
 - Our experimental extension is made from Paranext extension template by cleaning up redundant code and adding some configuration.
 - Also some stable state of the crowd.Bible app was copied to /src folder of Our experimental extension.
 Our goal is to make this code working.
 But no luck with starting it "as is", so we cleaned up all logic and components and try to add them step-by-step.
+- For now, we can not insantiate typeOrm's DataSource.
+- For now, we can not make routing working properly.

 ### How to make it running